jcfiorenzano/dotfiles/README.md

 ## Nvim configuration

 The Nvim configuration folder in windows is in `~/AppData/Local/nvim`.
 Copy the nvim folder in there and create a folder `undodir` in the same directory.
-Once the folder is copied then copy open nvim and run the command Plug-Install.
+In case of using windows the nvim configuration goes inside `~/.config/nvim`

 ### Nvim pluggin configuration

+**Install vim-plug**

+First is necessary to install vim-plug for that run the following command:
+`curl -flo ~/.config/nvim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim`

+#### Telescope

 For telescope to work you need to install [riggrep](https://github.com/BurntSushi/ripgrep), if you are on windows you can do `choco install ripgrep`